 Mayo Clinic Collaborators

-The longest running collaboration in the Neural Engineering Laboratory, the Division of Engineering has been a key partner since the lab was founded in 2006.
-Kevin E. Bennet and his team of engineers and technologists have been instrumental in designing and producing neurotechnology devices for research use in the laboratory.
+As part of the longest running collaboration in the Neural Engineering Laboratory, the Division of Engineering has been a key partner since the lab was founded in 2006.
+Kevin E. Bennet, M.D., M.B.A., and his team of engineers and technologists have been instrumental in designing and producing neurotechnology devices for research use in the laboratory.

-Diane received a Bachelor of Arts in business from Hamline University, a Bachelor of Science in physics from Mankato State University and a master's degree in electrical engineering from the University of Minnesota.
+Eaker received a Bachelor of Arts in business from Hamline University, a Bachelor of Science in physics from Minnesota State University Mankato and a master's degree in electrical engineering from the University of Minnesota.

 - Malcolm B. McIntosh, M.S., PMP

-Malcolm has a Master of Science in physics from the Georgia Institute of Technology and a Bachelor of Science in physics from the College of Charleston in Charleston, South Carolina.
-He is also a certified project management professional.
+McIntosh's educational background includes a Master of Science in physics from the Georgia Institute of Technology and a Bachelor of Science in physics from the College of Charleston.
+He also is a certified project management professional.

 - University of Texas at El Paso (UTEP)

-- The Mayo Clinic Neural Engineering Laboratory collaborates with Dr. Felicia Manciu, a professor in the UTEP Department of Physics who specializes in optical spectroscopy and microscopy.
-Dr. Manciu works with the Neural Engineering Lab's Electrode Development Project team and analyzes the quality of boron doping in the lab's diamond-coated electrodes via Raman spectroscopy as a co-investigator on the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative grant.
+The Dr. Lee's Neural Engineering Laboratory collaborates with Felicia S. Manciu, Ph.D., a professor in the UTEP Department of Physics, who specializes in optical spectroscopy and microscopy.
+As a co-investigator on the Neural Engineering Lab's Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative grant, Dr. Manciu works with the Electrode Development Project team and analyzes the quality of boron doping in the lab's diamond-coated electrodes via Raman spectroscopy.

 - Hanyang University

-- The Neural Engineering Lab works with Dr. Dong Pyo Jang, a professor in Hanyang University's Department of Biomedical Engineering.
+The Neural Engineering Lab works with Dong Pyo Jang, Ph.D., a professor in Hanyang University's Department of Biomedical Engineering in Seoul, Korea.
 Dr. Jang is an expert in voltammetry techniques and is using a technique he invented — multipulse fast-scan cyclic voltammetry — to measure the absolute concentrations of neurotransmitters such as dopamine in the brain.
 When combined with the Neural Engineering Lab's diamond electrode, this technology will provide an accurate and chronically implantable means of recording brain electrochemistry.
-Dr. Jang is a co-primary investigator on the BRAIN Initiative grant.
+Dr. Jang is a co-investigator on the BRAIN Initiative grant.